 No matter what your beliefs are on cheating, DON'T. Your future as a professional accountant depends in part on others feeling that they can rely on what you say and do.
+If you succumb to the temptation, you will not be trusted again, by me, or others.

 The University of North Texas is committed to the maintenance of the highest standards of integrity and ethical conduct of its members.
 This level of ethical behavior and integrity will be maintained in this course.
 Student behavior that interferes with an instructor's ability to conduct a class or other students' opportunity to learn is unacceptable and disruptive and will not be tolerated in any instructional forum at UNT.
-Students engaging in unacceptable behavior will be directed to leave the classroom and the instructor may refer the student to the Center for Student Rights and Responsibilities to consider whether the student's conduct violated the Code of Student Conduct.
+Students engaging in unacceptable behavior will be directed to leave the classroom and the instructor may refer the student to the Center for Student Rights and Responsibilities to consider whether the student's conduct violated the Code of

+Student Conduct.
 The university's expectations for student conduct apply to all instructional forums, including university and electronic classroom, labs, discussion groups, field trips, etc. Participating in the following (but not limited to) behavior violates academic integrity: (e.g., unauthorized collaboration on homework or assignments, plagiarism, multiple submissions of the same assignment, cheating on examinations, fabricating information, helping another person cheat, having unauthorized advance access to examinations, altering or destroying the work of others, and fraudulently altering academic records.
 The Code of Student Conduct can be found at www.unt.edu/csrr.